hyungminkimdev/aiffel/README.md

 - **Objective**: Classify types of conversations in Korean dialogue datasets.
 - **Techniques**: Used LSTM, GRU, and KoBERT for classification.
 Optimized performance using data augmentation and embedding tuning.

+### 21. Topic Modeling
+- **Objective**: Discover hidden topics within a collection of text documents.
+- **Techniques**: Applied Latent Dirichlet Allocation (LDA) with hyperparameter tuning to optimize topic coherence.

+### 22. Reuters Classification
+- **Objective**: Classify Reuters news articles into predefined categories.
+- **Techniques**: Used Naive Bayes and SVM with TF-IDF vectorization and hyperparameter tuning for improved accuracy.

+### 23. WEAT (Word Embedding Association Test)
+- **Objective**: Measure and analyze bias in word embeddings.
+- **Techniques**: Utilized pre-trained Word2Vec and GloVe models with the WEAT statistical test to quantify biases.